MusalaSoft/atmosphere-docs/usage/get-children.md

-## How to Get the Children of an Element ##
+## How to Get the Children of an Element

-### Get Children of Element ###
+### Get Children of an Element

-There are option for getting Elements that are inside an Element.
-For example getting an Element that contains text "settings" from Element that contains `FrameLayout`.
-The children can also be selected by CssQuery, xPath or Element Selector.
-More information about getting an Element [Here](get-element.md).
+It is possible to get the Elements that are inside a specific Element.
+The children can be selected by CssQuery, xPath or Element Selector.
+More information about getting an Element can be found [here](get-element.md).

+As an example we will use an Element that contains the text "settings" and is inside an Element of type `FrameLayout`.

-### Get children by Xpath Query ###
+### Get children by Xpath Query

-   1. Get Element from the Active Screen.
+   1. Get the Element from the Active Screen.
-   2. Create xPathQuery.
+   2. Create an xPathQuery.
-     * How to create xPathQuery explained [Here](create-xpath-and-cssquery.md)
+     * How to create an xPathQuery is explained [here](create-xpath-and-cssquery.md).
    3. Use the method `element.getChildren(xPathQuery)` to get the children.

 Example Code: